Webfries (Gurgaon – India)

 After ensuring our bones remain intact if things go wrong, we come back to the colors.

-Green is the color of open fields, lush mountains, and pastures extending till the horizon.
+Green is the color of open fields, lush mountains, and pastures extending to the horizon.
 Researchers have associated green with broader thinking and more creative thoughts and ideas.
 People usually have a tendency to like green.
 There seems to be a positive connotation between Mother Nature and regrowth.
 So if you are looking for ways to make your employees more productive, consider painting work areas green.

 Thus, this is the color to be avoided for your office wall.
 But on the other side, now you know why most of the staff and salespeople at the local stores wear red T-shirts.
 They always have an upper hand when dealing with irate customers.